 This approach can be followed for small amounts of blood or streaks of blood in sputum.
 The underlying cause can be life-threatening; however, it is not an emergency.

 Bronchoscopy followed by a contrast-enhanced CT scan must be carried to detect the cause.
 The above-mentioned common causes and certain uncommon and rare causes must be kept in mind.

 Approach to massive haemoptysis

 - examine the patient to rule out a non-pulmonary cause of bleeding, such as from the upper airway or gastrointestinal tract

 - confirm and localise the site of bleed with bronchoscopy

 - CT imaging may help in characterisations of lesions if time permits

 - arteriography will help localise the vessels involved and also enable embolisation

-- after the patient is stable, further imaging can be carried out and the appropriate measures taken to prevent rebleed
+- after stabilisation of the patient, further imaging can be carried out and appropriate measures taken to prevent rebleed

 - 1.Bruzzi JF, Rémy-Jardin M, Delhaye D et-al. Multi-detector row CT of hemoptysis.
 Radiographics.
 2006;26 (1): 3-22.
 Radiographics (full text) - doi:10.1148/rg.261045726 - Pubmed citation